a-hakim/senangwebs-loading/README.md

 ## Configuration Options

-You can customize the loader using the following data attributes on the SWL div element:
+You can customize the loader using the following data attributes:

 - `data-swl-type`: Set the loader type ("spinner", "pulse", or "image")
 - `data-swl-color="#RRGGBB"`: Set the color of the loader (for spinner and pulse types)